What to do With Snow on Solar Panels

 Believe it or not, the best and easiest way to get snow off a rooftop solar array is to do nothing.
 Zip.
 Zero.
 In the words of Tony Soprano: “Forget about it.”

 There are several reasons for this method.
 First, it works!
-The winter sun does a great job of melting the snow off of the solar panels.
+The winter sun does a great job of melting the snow on solar panels.
 It may take a day or two after the storm, but solar panels are typically installed with enough of a slope to let the warm sun and gravity do the trick.

 Second, and perhaps more importantly, you could be risking your life or cause yourself serious injury if you try to brush the snow off yourself.
 Even without snow, rooftops can be dangerous.
 With snow and ice, they’re even more hazardous.
 Having snow on your panels for a day or two will reduce your energy savings, but it’s not worth risking a hard fall for that.